Netboot the server installer via UEFI PXE on ARM (aarch64, arm64) and x86_64 (amd64)

 Download and serve the GRUB EFI binary

-The GRUB binary helps us redirect the download path to the target files via grub.cfg.
-Refer to the instructions here to get more information about the PXE process and why we need this binary.
+The GRUB binary redirects the download path to the target files via grub.cfg.
+For more information about the Preboot Execution Environment (PXE) process and why this binary is required, see the netbooting instructions for legacy mode.

-Note: You may need to change the archive distribution’s name from Focal to your target distribution name.
+Change the archive distribution’s name from Focal to your target distribution name if needed.

 Download and serve more files

-Fetch the installer by downloading an Ubuntu ARM server ISO, e.g. the 20.04.5 live server arm64 ISO.
-Note that the prefix “live” is significant.
-We will need the files available only in the live version.
+Download an Ubuntu ARM server ISO to fetch the installer, such as the 20.04.5 live server arm64 ISO.
+The “live” prefix is required because the files needed are only available in the live version.

 Mount the ISO and copy the target files we need over to the TFTP folder: